Signed in as:

 Ethernet wiring is the backbone of every network for the past 25+ years.
 Over time the quality and ruggedness of the cables have improved allowing for higher speed data transmissions and even supplying low voltage electricity to connected devices.

-Ethernet cable is rated by categories (CAT), helping users understand the capabilities of that cable.
-Today the ideal standard to use is CAT 6A (aka CAT 6E), which is a good blend of capabilities for today's usage and allows for future growth.
+Today the ideal standard to use is CAT 6A, which is a great blend of capabilities for today's usage, maximum performance of up to 10 Gigabit per second, shielded against interference, and allows for future growth.

 WiFi has been around since 1997, and since then it has evolved to be ubiquitous in our lives.
 Practically every device and computer made today that is internet connected features a WiFi transceiver.